jorgegso/formResponsiv/README.md

 A simple Form for practices, in which I learn basic html css.

 ##How to run the web.
-1. Go to the link [in my web](https://jorgegso.github.io/formResponsiv/).
+1. Go to the link [in this web](https://jorgegso.github.io/formResponsiv/).
 2. that's it.

 or